learreDHDK/ccode/README.md

 			</tr>
 			<tr>
 				<td>6.2 Do you have some mechanism for informing the end-user that the dataset is updated at a given time to avoid mis-usage and so potential risk of damage ?</td>
-				<td>"No
+				<td>No
-The United Nations periodically adds, changes, improves or updates the Materials on this Site without notice"</td>
+The United Nations periodically adds, changes, improves or updates the Materials on this Site without notice</td>
 				<td>No</td>
 				<td>Yes, forum</td>
 				<td>No, just an email for data access.</td>